-Where an HSA includes reference to DVRE services, this is the provision of after-hours support and accommodation for women, with or without children, who are experiencing or at risk of homelessness as a result of domestic and family violence.
+Where an HSA includes reference to DVRE services, this is the provision of after-hours support and accommodation for women, with or without children, who are experiencing or at risk of homelessness as a result of domestic and family violence

-The DVRE funding must be used as a priority to enhance services to clients after hours and ensure after-hours intake and support for new clients, including both the provision of accommodation and support.
-After-hours intake and support will include provision of risk assessment, safety planning, monitoring and case management services for all clients.
+The DVRE funding must be used as a priority to enhance services to clients after hours and ensure afterhours intake and support for new clients, including both the provision of accommodation and support.
+Afterhours intake and support will include provision of risk assessment, safety planning, monitoring and case management services for all clients.

-Services delivered through DVRE must be fully accessible to all people regardless of where a person identifies as Aboriginal, have a culturally or linguistically diverse background, disability, mental health, sexual orientation and caring responsibilities.
+Services delivered through DVRE must be fully accessible to all people regardless of Aboriginality, cultural or linguistic background, disability, mental health, sexual orientation and caring responsibilities.
 Aboriginal people are identified as a particular priority target client group for this support.